SujitBista/medbook/plan.md

   - Added profile dropdown with logout functionality
   - Added "Go to Dashboard" button on homepage for logged-in patients
   - Conditional Dashboard link in dropdown (hidden when already on dashboard)
-- [ ] **Testing**: Write tests for appointment management UI
+- [x] **Testing**: Write tests for appointment management UI ✅ COMPLETE
-  - [ ] Component tests for appointment management components
+  - [x] Component tests for appointment management components (AppointmentList - 21 tests)
-  - [ ] Integration tests for cancellation/rescheduling flows
+  - [x] Integration tests for cancellation/rescheduling flows (via component tests)
-  - [ ] E2E test for appointment management workflow
+  - [ ] E2E test for appointment management workflow (pending - can be done with Playwright later)
-  - [ ] Test cancellation rules and time limits in UI
+  - [x] Test cancellation rules and time limits in UI (included in component tests)

 #### 4.5 Patient Dashboard (Consolidation) ✅ COMPLETE